moba15/ioBroker.hiob/README.md

     ### **WORK IN PROGRESS**
 -->
 ### **WORK IN PROGRESS**
-- Updated packages
-- Fix for #93
+- Added first gRPC support
-- Fix for #91
+- Added support for client side states database
-- Fixed Update App message
+- **IMPORTANT** This is only an alpha version, it should only be used for testing and feedback.
+Many features **are not** implemented yet

 ### 0.1.6 (2024-08-17)
 - Updated Packages